Forever Chemicals in Oregon? Not If We Stop Them.

 Prevent firefighter illness.
 Firefighters have a 9% higher risk of being diagnosed with cancer and a 14% higher risk of dying from cancer than the general U.S. population.
 Fire suppressing foam shouldn’t poison the firefighters using this material.

 Reduce contamination.
-When we stop PFAS at the source, we prevent these chemicals from getting into our environments, where they jeopardize the health Oregon’s communities and wildlife alike.
+When we stop PFAS at the source, we prevent these chemicals from getting into our environments, where they jeopardize the health of Oregon’s communities and wildlife alike.
 Some estimates predict large cost increases for waste water systems to address PFAS contaminants, but Oregon can get ahead of these impacts by phasing out use of PFAS.

 Ensure clean drinking water.
 Keeping contaminants out of our water means healthy Oregonians.
 Ratepayers shouldn’t be stuck with the bill for ongoing water treatment costs.